samad-zeeshan/Docket/README.md

 go negative, a missing subtotal, foreign VAT wording, dates in odd formats, and a tip that makes the total not add up.

-The current score is **0.968**, and CI fails below 0.90.
+Claude Haiku 4.5 scores **0.999** on that set.
+CI fails below 0.90.

-Read [eval/README.md](eval/README.md) before quoting that number.
-It is produced by replaying saved responses that stand in for a model, so it measures the harness and the prompt structure, not live model accuracy.
+That number is real.
+It comes from replaying responses recorded from the live model on Bedrock, so CI can check it on every push without a model call.
+The token counts, and therefore the cost figures, are the ones the model reported.
+Latency is the only thing a replay cannot give you, so it is measured live:
+**p50 1.6s, p95 2.0s**, at **$0.0012 per receipt**.

+The one field it does not ace is line items, and the one category is foreign VAT.
+See [eval/README.md](eval/README.md), which also explains why the shorter `v2` prompt now looks better than the one that ships, and what would settle it.

 ## Deploy